 If you terminate employment, you are entitled to receive only the vested percentage of your accrued benefit.
-The unvested portion of your accrued benefit will be forfeited (see the section titled Vesting for more information).
+The unvested portion of your accrued benefit will be forfeited (see the section entitled Vesting for more information).
 Only your accrued benefit derived from employer contributions is subject to forfeiture.

-You may either start receiving your vested benefit as soon as your employment terminates or delay receiving your benefit until a later date (but generally not later than your NRD).
-See the section titled Forms of Distribution for more details on delaying your benefit payment.
+You may start receiving your vested benefit as soon as your employment terminates or you may delay receiving your benefit until a later date (but generally not later than your Normal Retirement Date).
+See the section entitled Forms of Distribution for more details on delaying your benefit payment.

-If you take your benefit as an annuity, your monthly benefit will be actuarially reduced from your NRD to your annuity start date based on your age at the time your payments begin, as described in the section titled Early Retirement.
+If you take your benefit as an annuity, your monthly benefit will be actuarially reduced from your Normal Retirement Date to your annuity start date based on your age at the time your payments begin.